pureinsights/discovery-sandbox/README.md

 - `pip`

 ## Installation
-To install the package, run `pip install` inside the `pdp-inference` directory:
+To install the package, run `pip install` from the root folder:

 ```bash
 pip install -e .[dev]